9 Benefits of Offshore Maritime Structuring

 As part of their international financing structures, entities such as banks, commercial ship owners, fund managers, commercial ship managers and joint ventures, often choose to use offshore arrangements for administering and holding their maritime investments.

-There a number of benefits of holding vessels through offshore structures.
+There are a number of benefits of holding vessels through offshore structures.
 These include the following:

 - Mitigating risk - By using offshore structures, both costs and risks are ring-fenced.
 In the event of any litigation or claim in relation to the vessel, legal ownership stands alone and in view of the structure, removing the client from the front line.
 In addition to protecting the client, offshore structures also provide protection to the executives and the offshore owning entities within the structure.

 - Off balance sheet - Should regulations such as M&As not allow the client to hold vessels directly, in certain circumstances using an offshore arrangement can enable the vessel to be held off balance sheet, through a stand-alone structure.

 - Confidentiality and commercial separation - If clients want to separate different areas of their business, this can be done in confidence.
 This type of structure offers a high degree of confidentiality.
 It is possible to limit the information the structure is obliged to provide about itself, to any person other than as specifically required by the relevant law relating to the purpose trust, or as set out in its own regulations.

 - Warehousing - In the case of distressed vessels - where owners have defaulted on loans and the vessel arrested - the vessel can be acquired at judicial auction, or by private treaty and can be warehoused for the lender/bank.
 This can be done in a quick and efficient manner and if appropriate, the vessel can be operated until such time as it is considered suitable to sell it, taking into account market conditions.

 - Independent structuring - Provide an independent structure for an investment in shipping.
 This is particularly suitable for a joint venture or syndicated loan arrangement, or through a managed fund with different asset classes.